Tanedo/Physics40B-2020/Syllabus_40B_020.md

 ==We reserve the right to adapt this format as we go along.==

-A typical week will start with a posted video explaining the goals of the week and the suggested reading.
+A typical week will start with a posted video explaining the goals of the week and the suggested reading as well as sample problems.
 You will have multiple types of assignments:

 1. Practice homework problems that are auto-graded,
 2. 5 minute explainer videos that you produce that teach how to solve a type of problem.